-This course is for technical staff – engineers, developers and technical architects – who want to maximise security by implementing MIM’s Privileged Access Management (PAM).
+This course is for technical staff – engineers, developers, and technical architects – who want to maximize security by implementing MIM’s Privileged Access Management (PAM).

 Read what students say about this course.

 No MIM experience?
 No problem!
 Relevant concepts will be covered.
 However, to implement PAM successfully, we recommend that you also take our MIM Foundation course (available as a live classroom course and as an online course).

 What does the course cover?
 Through presentations, discussions, demonstrations, and exercises, the course will cover the following areas: